echad1on1/Papillonv2/README.md

 ## Models

 1. We use a finetuned RoBERTa-large model [huggingface](https://huggingface.co/hubert233/GPTFuzz) from [GPTFuzz](https://github.com/sherdencooper/GPTFuzz) as our first-level judge model.
-Please downlaod it to "./roberta".

 2. For the second-level judge model, we need to set api-key for gpt judge model: